USGS-R/training-curriculum/content/course-specific-material/introR-Reston-Aug17.md

     parent: Course Specific Material
     weight: 1
 ---
-August 27-29 in Reston, VA
+August 29-31 in Reston, VA

 ### Installation

-See [Before the Workshop](/intro-curriculum/Before) for information on what software should be installed prior to the course.
+See [R Installation Instructions](/installr) for information on what software should be installed prior to the course.

 ### Tentative schedule